LuxantSolutions/aws-java-simpleapi/README.md

 ## Patterns

-I've tested these with various patterns which include:
+These APIs have been tested with with various patterns including:

 - 1:1 Streaming:  One producer to One consumer
 - N:1 Streaming:  Aggregation of data sent by producers